Keyboard shortcuts

 Through distribution-specific packages

-The Vinegar community maintains a couple distribution-specific packages to make native installation easier.
-These packages aren’t officially supported by the Vinegar maintainer, so any issues related to packaging need to be reported in their respective bugtracker.
+The Vinegar community maintains a couple of distribution-specific packages to make native installation easier.

 Arch Linux and derivatives